mahamud/slim-demo-project-one/README.md

 -------------------------

 1. Need to setup a virtual Host to run the app.
+2. Run Composer
-2. Please look in to app/config/config.dev.php for required environmental variables that require to be configured
+3. Please look in to app/config/config.dev.php for required environmental variables that require to be configured
-3. Routes are under /app/routes.php
+4. Routes are under /app/routes.php

 Sample Url Requests: